dhall-lang/dhall-lang/docs/howtos/How-to-translate-recursive-code-to-Dhall.md

 ## Why is recursion not supported directly?

-Rejecting direct recursion is one of the core design decisions in Dhall.
+Prohibiting direct recursion is one of the core design decisions in Dhall.
 It ensures that any well-typed Dhall program will always evaluate to a final value (called the "normal form") within finite time.
 Because of that limitation, it is simply not possible to write a Dhall program that type-checks but then enters an infinite loop while evaluating.
 This is a valuable property for a configuration language.